Essential Facts

 Tips for Sustainable Travel

-Costa Rica is one of the world’s foremost destinations for ecotourism, so you’ll find many accommodations across the country that focus on green energy and carbon-neutral tourism options.
-Staying at an eco-lodge in the rainforest is the best way to practice sustainable travel.
-You can also make sure to avoid leaving waste behind when visiting many of Costa Rica’s natural habitats and avoiding buying products made from endangered animals and other local species.
+Costa Rica is one of the world’s top ecotourism destinations, so you’ll find many accommodations across the country that focus on green energy and carbon-neutral tourism.
+Staying at an eco-lodge in the rainforest is one of the best and easiest ways to practice sustainable travel.
+Be sure to avoid leaving waste behind when visiting many of Costa Rica’s natural habitats and avoid buying products made from endangered animals and other local species.
 Don’t pick flowers, don’t take shells back home, and keep your distance from animals when you encounter them in the wild.

 Where to Go Next

-Costa Rica is centrally located, making it a great jumping off point for a vacation through the rest of Central America or further south.
-You can continue into Guatemala, Honduras, or El Salvador to explore the history of the Maya or connect to Colombia or Peru to begin a journey through South America.
-You can also easily connect to Caribbean island nations.
+Costa Rica is centrally located, making it a great jumping-off point for a vacation through the rest of Central America or further south.
+You can continue to Guatemala, Honduras, or El Salvador to explore the history of the Maya or connect to Colombia or Peru to begin a journey through South America.
+You can also easily connect to Caribbean island nations or neighbouring Panama.

 Most Popular Itineraries for Costa Rica

-Costa Rica Wonders is a perfect introduction to the nation, visiting the natural areas of Arenal Volcano, Monteverde Cloud Forest, and Manuel Antonio, starting and ending in the capital San Jose.
+Costa Rica Wonders is a perfect introduction to Costa Rica, visiting the natural areas of Arenal Volcano, Monteverde Cloud Forest, and Manuel Antonio.
 Discover Costa Rica Small Group Tour extends the journey to take in other parts of the country, including the turtle nesting sites of Tortuguero and the Savegre Valley, where you can see migrating quetzals.
 Coast & Rainforest narrows the trip to the coastal northwest, focusing on the beaches of Flamingo as well as the canopies of the Blanco River Canyon.

 23 Sep 2020, 6:43 p.m.